Internal decoherence in nano-object interferometry due to phonons: Abstract

 \section{Abstract}

 We discuss the coherent splitting and recombining of a nanoparticle in a mesoscopic ``closed-loop'' Stern-Gerlach interferometer in which the observable is the spin of a single impurity embedded in the particle.
 This spin, when interacting with a pulsed magnetic gradient, generates the force on the particle.
 We calculate the internal decoherence which arises as the displaced impurity excites internal degrees of freedom (phonons) that may provide \emph{Welcher Weg} information and preclude interference.
-We estimate the constraints this decoherence channel puts on future interference experiments with massive objects.
+We estimate the constraints this decoherence channel puts on future interference experiments with massive objects. {We find that for a wide range of masses, forces and temperatures, phonons do not inhibit Stern-Gerlach interferometry with micro-scale objects.
+However, phonons do constitute a fundamental limit on the splitting of larger macroscopic objects if the applied force induces phonons.}